English Defence League

-The English Defence League (EDL), formerly known as the English & Jewish Defence League, was a far-right, Islamophobic organisation active in England from 2009 until the mid-late 2010s.
+The English Defence League (EDL) was a far-right, Islamophobic organisation active in England from 2009 until the mid-late 2010s.
 A social movement and pressure group that employed street demonstrations as its main tactic, the EDL presented itself as a single-issue movement opposed to Islamism and Islamic extremism, although its rhetoric and actions targeted Islam and Muslims more widely.

-Established in London, the EDL coalesced around several football hooligan firms protesting the public presence of the small Salafi group Ahlus Sunnah Wal Jamaah in Luton, Bedfordshire.
+Established in London, the EDL coalesced around several football hooligan firms protesting the public presence of the Salafi proscribed terrorist group Ahlus Sunnah Wal Jamaah in Luton, Bedfordshire.
 Tommy Robinson, a former member of the British National Party (BNP), soon became its de facto leader.
 The organisation grew swiftly, holding demonstrations across England and often clashing with anti-fascist protesters from Unite Against Fascism and other groups, who deemed it a racist organisation victimising British Muslims.
 The EDL also established a strong social media presence on Facebook and YouTube.
 Moving towards electoral politics, it established formal links with the far-right British Freedom Party, a breakaway from the BNP.
 The EDL's reputation was damaged in 2011 after supporters were convicted of plotting to bomb mosques and links were revealed with Norwegian far-right terrorist Anders Behring Breivik.
 In 2013 Robinson—supported by the Quilliam think tank—left the group.
 He said it had become too extreme, and established the short-lived rival Pegida UK.
 EDL membership declined significantly following Robinson's departure, various branches declared independence, and it became defunct several years later.